Capability Brown 1715-1783 & Humphry Repton 1752-1818

-Brown was involved in the design of Brightling Park when Rose Fuller lived there in 1763.
-It is unclear how many of his suggestions were implemented at the time.
-Brown's son Lancelot married Jack Fuller's sister Frances Fuller.
+Brown was involved in the design of Rose Hill when Rose Fuller, Jack Fuller's Uncle, owned it in and lived there in 1763.
+It is unclear how many of Brown's recommendations were implemented at the time.
+Brown's son Lancelot, known as Capey, married Jack Fuller's sister Frances Fuller at Lausanne, Switzerland in 1788.
+They had no children.

 The impressive gardens of Sheffield Park, Sussex are the legacy of both Brown and Repton.
 This internationally renowned example of landscape architecture is noted for its stunning lakes, cascades and waterfalls.
 John Baker Holroyd, 1st Earl of Sheffield was in the Sussex Yeomanry Cavalry with Jack Fuller.